davidseah/notes/learnOpengl.md

 * Another way to pass data from our application in CPU to the shaders on the GPU is by uniforms
 * Uniforms are global, meaning that they are unique per shader program object and can be accessed from any shader at any stage in the shader program.
 * second is that uniforms will keep their values until they are either reset or updated.
+* You don't need to set glUseProgram to get the uniform location
+* but you need to set glUseProgram if you want to update the value.

 #### Example
 * We need to first find the index/location of the uniform attribute in our shader.